 - Schedule a pickup with Salvation Army, Pickup Please, or Vietnam Veterans of America

-- Some apps and services connect you to local donation pickups in just a few taps
+- Some apps connect you to local donation pickups in just a few taps

 Low-Cost Ways to Get Rid of Stuff